dstackai/dstack/README.md

 ## What is dstack?

 `dstack` is an open-source tool that automates ML workflows, enabling effective management on any cloud platform.

-It empowers your team to explore and prepare data, train, and fine-tune models using their preferred frameworks and dev environments without spending time on engineering and infrastructure.
+It empowers your team to prepare data, train, and fine-tune models using their preferred frameworks and dev environments without spending time on engineering and infrastructure.

 ## Install the CLI